smallk/smallk.github.io/pages_documentation_installation.md

  		const std::string& initfile_w = std::string(“”),
  		const std::string& initfile_h = std::string(“”))

-This function nonnegatively factors the loaded input matrix A as follows: A ~ WH.
+This function factors the input matrix A of nonnegative elements into nonnegative factors such that: A &cong; WH.
 If a matrix is not currently loaded a std::logic_error exception will be thrown.
 The default algorithm is NMF-BPP; provide one of the enumerated algorithm values to use a different algorithm.

-Matrix A has dimension mxn; matrix W has dimension mxk; matrix H has dimension kxn.
-The value of k is provided as an argument.
+Where A is mxn, W is mxk, and H is kxn.
+The value of k a user defined argument, e.g., for clustering applications, k is the number of clusters.

 Optional initializer matrices can be provided for the W and H factors via the ‘initfile_w’ and ‘initfile_h’ arguments.
 These files must contain fully dense matrices in .CSV format.
 The W matrix initializer must have dimension mxk, and the H matrix initializer must have dimension kxn.
 If the initializer matrices do not match these dimensions exactly a std::logic_error exception is thrown.
 If initializers are not provided, matrices W and H will be randomly initialized.